DistributedComponents/disel/README.md

 ### Installation via OPAM

-The framework components of the project may be installed into Coq's `user-contrib` directory via [OPAM](https://opam.ocaml.org/doc/Install.html) for easy use in other developments; this will automatically install all requirements.
+The latest release of the framework components of the project may be installed into Coq's `user-contrib` directory via [OPAM](https://opam.ocaml.org/doc/Install.html) for easy use in other developments; this will automatically install all requirements.